Central Industrial Security Force Act: Raising of the CISF

 The Government of India brought the Central Industrial Security Force Bill, 1968, in order to materialise the recommendations for establishing a federally-governed industrial security force.
 When the bill was discussed in the parliament, strong objections were raised by the members of opposition parties against the clause which conferred power of arrest to the personnel of CISF, which is usually held by state police.
 Members of the opposition parties expressed their disapproval as they were of the opinion that this clause would infringe upon the constitutional right of the states by allowing a federal force to exercise the power which otherwise comes under a state subject.
 However, the objection was dismissed by the Union Minister of State for Home Affairs, Vidya Charan Shukla, by underscoring the inadequacy of the contemporary security system of the PSUs and the urgency of forming a trained disciplined force to ameliorate the latter.
 The bill became an act on 2 December 1968 and came into force on 10 March 1969 when the Central Industrial Security Force was raised with a strength of 2,800 personnel.
 This day is celebrated every year by the force as its Raising Day.
 However, the force was not made an armed force and its mandate was of watch and ward nature for maintaining vigilance and guard at the industries.
 The first induction of the CISF in a PSU was held at a Fertilizer Corporation of India manufacturing plant (which was later reorganised into Rashtriya Chemicals & Fertilizers) in Trombay, Maharashtra on 1 November 1969 and the next day on 2 November 1969 it was inducted at Bokaro Steel Company Limited, Bokaro.

 Amendments

-There have been four amendments in the CISF Act which were brought in 1983, 1989, 1999 and 2009.
+There have been Five amendments in the CISF Act which were brought in 1983, 1989, 1999 and 2009.
 Successive amendments enhanced the power and jurisdiction purview of the force.
 The amendment of 1983 made the CISF an armed force of the Union of India.
 The 1989 amendment made it a duty of the force to provide protection and safeguard to the employees of an enterprise where it is deployed.
 The provision to provide technical consultancy to industrial establishments including the private sector was added through the amendment of 1999.
 The mandate to provide its security service to the private sector enterprises was enabled by the amendment of 2009.